This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-The whiskey sour is a sour cocktail made with whiskey, lemon juice, and simple syrup.
+The whiskey sour is a classic sour cocktail made with whiskey, lemon juice, and simple syrup.
 It’s often served with an egg white foam, in which case it’s sometimes called a Boston Sour.

 • 1 oz lemon juice